pi-lar/neuropil/doc/source/ngizerodiscovery.rst

 The above mentioned comparison (using intersections and unions) is also known as the Jaccard-Similarity and is calculate by dividing the intersection (e.g. the number of bits set after doing the intersection) with the union (e.g. the number of bits set after doing the union).
-The result is again a probaility between 0 and 1 (e.g. 0.66).
-We can use this infromation especially in a later step when comparing the optional fields of two attribute sets.
+The result is again a probability between 0 and 1 (e.g. 0.66).
+We can use this information especially in a later step when comparing the optional fields of two attribute sets.